What Really Matters

 It’s so easy to start striving for what I think I want and to forget that being able to run down a dream is a rare privilege and a wonderful opportunity.
 A very few of us get to even try to do what we want with our lives.
 Today, I was reminded that I am one of the fortunate few.

 Did you like what you read and heard here?
-Please follow my blog and consider supporting it on Patreon.
-Thanks for being here with me! ~ Lori
+Please follow my blog here.
+Sign up to receive my latest posts right in your email inbox.
+Thanks for being here with me!